Jadon Sancho: Style of play

+Analyses from 2020 described Sancho as a quick, highly technical, and creative player, with excellent dribbling skills and ball control, and he received praise for his trickery and use of feints in one-on-one situations.
+He was described as one of the world's best young players during his Dortmund days, being known in particular for his ability to get past opponents and create chances for teammates as well as scoring goals himself.

-Sancho can function as a second striker or wide midfielder typically in a Borussia Dortmund 4–2–3–1 formation on either wing of attack.
+Sancho featured as a second striker or wide midfielder typically in a Borussia Dortmund 4–2–3–1 formation on either wing of attack.
 Dortmund's "young player project" helped Sancho function in the focal point of attack alongside a core of talented young stars like Erling Haaland, Gio Reyna and Jude Bellingham.

-Regarded as a quick, highly technical, and creative player, with excellent dribbling skills and ball control, Sancho is known for his trickery and use of feints in one-on-one situations and has been described as one of the world's best young players.
-Although he is known in particular for his ability to get past opponents and create chances for teammates, he is also capable of scoring goals himself.